vfarcic/dev-for-dummies/manuscript/01-practices.md

 And then came the iterative and incremental development model, better known as Agile.

+### The World Before It Become Agile

+To understand the change that was brought with agile practices, you need to have a picture of the software world before it.
+Most companies were using the waterfall methodology.
+A typical project would last for month, if not years.
+It consisted of phases like requirements gathering, development, and testing (just to name a few).
+Each of those phases lasted for weeks or months and were performed by separate teams.
+As a result, we got the "silos" effect.
+Each team had a very limited communication with the other and the knowledge of what should be done was mainly based on the artifacts (e.g. requirements document) produced by the team that finished the previous phase.
+As a result, teams were working on their tasks based on those artifacts.

+Waterfall teams often did not understand the full picture of what should be done.
+The "silos" effect resulted in a very poor communication and very specialized set of skills.
+If you are, for example, a front-end developer, you would have a strong dependency on other teams to deliver parts of the project you depend on.
+As a result, waiting time was often considerable.
+If you would, for example, require a back-end service before proceeding with your front-end application, you would wait for the other team to deliver it.
+That wait time ultimately increased the costs of the projects and, more importantly, resulted in poorly designed applications.
+Even though specialization is a necessity (no one can be an equal expert in everything), lack of knowledge about the system as a whole prevented us from creating optimum solutions.

+Another example of a problem produced by "silos" are automated tests.
+A project would have development and a testing teams that operated with different objectives and under different management.
+As a result, developers did not have an incentive to test the applications they were working on.
+After all, that's the job of a different team.
+On the other hand, testers did not have the knowldge of the internals of the application developers were producing.
+How could they know what's inside when they did not work with developers?
+Testers would receive a finished application that would be a black box for them.
+They would know what's outside but not what is below the surface.
+As a result, test coverage and quality was generally very low.
+On top of that, testers working in a separate department would not have coding skills so their testing would be, in many cases, fully manual and last for weeks, if not months.
+Without automated tests, even a simple change in the code would require a full regression testing since testers, due to their lack of knowledge about the internals, could not concentrate only on the parts that changed nor they could execute automated tests since they were very limited or non-existent.
+Testers would act as a police trying to find a fault in the system instead helping developers create applications with the quality baked in.
+Developers, on the other hand, had no incentive to test their own work since that was a job of testing teams.

+According to the Standish Group, 29% of waterfall projects done since the year 2000 failed while 57% were challenged.
+The processes we have today are more mature and we could expect even worst results before 2000.
+Yet, many companies even today having trouble moving away from waterfall.

+And then came iterative development better known as agile.

 ## The Agile Model

 In February 2001, 17 software developers met at the Snowbird resort in Utah to discuss lightweight development methods.
 They published the Manifesto for Agile Software Development.
 The manifesto, and the practices that followed it, we based on their individual experiences and best practices.